-I wanted to share how I confirmed that the new TDS meter I bought actually worked.
+I wanted to share how I confirmed that the new TDS meter I bought online actually worked.
 It is possible for anyone to use this method to put an upper bound on the error of this instrument.

 Why was I curious?

 This story starts from a discussion I had with my dad regarding the correlation between liver disease and low magnesium intake.
 He had brought to my attention this article.